Bicycle Maintenance Steps for Beginners

 • Spoke wrench

-• Repair stand (optional but helpful)
+• Repair stand (optional but it’s a real game-changer)

 Setting Up a Maintenance Schedule